ChaDonghoo/Donghoo/README.md

 My immediate goal is to complete all mandatory TOEIC and capstone project classes before graduation, and my target TOEIC score is over 550.

 #4.
 User needs
+After graduation, you must write an application and submit it to the company you will actually work for.